renovatebot/renovate/docs/usage/configuration-options.md

 ## fetchReleaseNotes

-Set this to `false` if you want to disable release notes fetching.
+Use this config option to configure release notes fetching.
+The available options are:

+- `off` - disable release notes fetching
+- `branch` - fetche release notes while creating/updating branch
+- `pr`(default) - fecthes release notes while creating/updating pull-request

 Renovate can fetch release notes when they are hosted on one of these platforms: